Family Volunteering -

 The volunteer programme was designed by a world-renowned manta ray biologist and a whale shark expert, who spent a decade gathering data in Mozambique.
 Volunteers gather data and continue monitoring the marine wildlife to continue their research.

 The community surrounding Tofo is one of the poorest in Mozambique.
 Many marine species are vulnerable to illegal poaching or non-sustainable fishing methods; many Mozambicans fear the sea and the majority cannot swim.
-Successful conservation relies as much on community support as scientific research, and volunteers will also get involved in community development initiatives.
+Successful conservation relies as much on community support as scientific research, and volunteers will have the opportunity to meet local people and understand conservation issues.

-The project is a once-in-a-lifetime opportunity for marine volunteers to learn new skills, enhance their career path, dive in one of the world’s top 10 scuba locations, and help preserve threatened marine mammals.
+The project is a once-in-a-lifetime opportunity for family volunteers to learn new skills, enhance their career path, dive in one of the world’s top 10 scuba locations, and help preserve threatened marine mammals.

-The objective of the project is to gather as much useful information as possible about marine creatures and the marine ecosystem.
+The objective of the programme’s family volunteer projects are to gather as much useful information as possible about marine creatures and the marine ecosystem.

 Learn research techniques from experienced marine biologists, get close to incredible marine creatures, snorkel stunning coral reefs in clear waters and live in a beautiful beachside lodge.